PatrickTourniaire/pypipeline/docs/source/user_documentation/examples.rst

 Example
 ========

-This tutorial will cover a very practical example of how **pypipeline** can be applied to some inference pipeline.
+This tutorial will cover a very practical example of how **ror** can be applied to some inference pipeline.
 For this case we will be using the simple Iris dataset from sklearn along with a GMM as our model.

-.. admonition:: Use pypipeline for more complex problems
+.. admonition:: Use ror for more complex problems
    :class: tip

-   pypipeline is a great tool for managing a good seperation of concern in complex inferenece pipelines, however, for very simple problems such as the one presented on this page, it will only add more boiler-plate code which is not worth it for very simple problems.
+   ror is a great tool for managing a good seperation of concern in complex inferenece pipelines, however, for very simple problems such as the one presented on this page, it will only add more boiler-plate code which is not worth it for very simple problems.